 While I do think that an abundance of anything, particularly a zero calorie sweetener, can be problematic, each person has to weigh the pros and cons for him or herself.

-For me, stevia is helpful in my particular quest to lower my overall sugar intake.
+For me, stevia is helpful in my particular quest to eat less sugar.

 I generally use it in combination with another natural sweetener (usually raw honey), and I don’t overdo it.

 A sprinkle here or there doesn’t bother me personally.
 I’ve used it for years and never noticed a difference with my periods or ability to conceive.

 A word of caution, however, from me to you: Buy a stevia with NO additives!

 I have NEVER tolerated a stevia that contained any additives.
 I ALWAYS notice a negative reaction, usually a headache.
 Trust me, there is a reason that certain ‘beefed up’ brands taste better than others!

 3. Flavor Enhancers